-I’m Ed Stone (formerly Robirds ), an artist living and working in Cincinnati, Ohio.
-I have been creating art for most of my life and working as a designer/developer since the mid-90’s.
-I’ve also released a couple of books that I’m extremely proud of, and have a couple more in the works.
+I’m Ed Stone, an artist living and working in Cincinnati, Ohio.
+I have been creating art for most of my life and working as a designer/developer since the mid-90s.

-The things I create constantly evolve: from concise ideas of what I wish to create or capture, into just allowing random sequences of thoughts to take shape and letting the art create itself.
+And the things I create constantly evolve: from working on translating concise ideas of what I wish to create or capture to simply allowing random sequences of thoughts and ideas to take shape and letting the art form itself.

-I rarely describe the meaning behind my art — I prefer my work to be wide open for interpretation.
-Feelings and meaning over a piece of art can evolve over time, but if I define a piece for someone with my own meaning, I might also prevent this evolution from happening and change how someone connects with the art.
+Other than adding a title to a piece, I rarely describe the meaning behind my art — I prefer my work to be wide open for interpretation.
+Over time, the feelings and meaning behind a piece of art can evolve, but if I define this for someone with my own intention, I might also prevent this evolution from happening and change how someone might connect with the art.

 When I make time to do my art, I can eventually connect to something deeper inside that is wiser, childlike, and primal…which is very helpful to my well-being and helps to keep me balanced.
 And the process matters most.
 I actively remind myself to release myself into the moment, breathe, listen to intuition, and play.